Amelia Island Homes Under $500K

 Amelia Island’s South End

 Houses listed under half a million are particularly scarce south of Peter’s Point Beach Park.
 This area (see map), begins around the Amelia Island Ritz-Carlton and runs south through the Amelia Island Plantation, and includes a few smaller, older subdivisions off First Coast Highway/A1A.
-There’s only ten homes listed for sale in this area under $500K.
+There are only ten homes listed for sale in this area under $500K.

 Acquiring some of the island’s homes that were built 20 to 30 or more years ago often requires additional capital investment after purchase to make necessary improvements and/or desired upgrades.